-Kale Pesto, is herbaceous, cheesy, garlicky, with a hint of citrus from lemon.
-It's one of our favorite nut-free pestos that can pair well with everything from roasted spaghetti squash, baked chicken, to roasted salmon.
+Kale Pesto, is herbaceous, cheesy, and garlicky, with a hint of citrus from lemon.
+It's one of our favorite nut-free pesto recipes that can pair well with everything from pasta to fish and poultry.

-- Check out the health benefits via the Mayo Clinic.
+- Check out the health benefits of kale via the Mayo Clinic.